seanorama/masterclass/security-advanced/README.md

 **Run below on all nodes**

-1. Add your Active Directory to /etc/hosts (if not in DNS).
-Make sure you replace the IP address of your AD from your instructor.
+1. Add your Active Directory's internal IP to /etc/hosts (if not in DNS).
+Make sure you replace the IP address of your AD from your instructor below.
   - **Change the IP to match your ADs internal IP**
    ```
 ad_ip=GET_THE_AD_IP_FROM_YOUR_INSTRUCTOR